yu-terada/chaos-sampling/README.md

-# Chaos Sampling Recurrent Network
+# Chaos Sampling Recurrent Neural Networks

 In this simulation, the network starts with gaussian random weights and learns to generate posterior distributions through sampling.